Runtime governance engine for AI agents

 Maria Karam · 10:42

-Authorize the Meridian Supplies invoice from Friday? £34,800, corporate card.
+Authorize the Meridian Supplies invoice from Friday.
+The £34,800 one, use the corporate card.

 your.backend.record